Redkiller5451/Powerplay/README.md

 Taken from TheCaldosMod2, this effect makes a card unable to say information.

 ### Madness
-Mad cards register as the wrong thing
+Mad cards register as the wrong thing.

 ## VILLAGERS

 ### Coroner (Good, Villager)
 If a card dies by an evil, I learn an Evil card.
-If no card died by Evil, I do nothing.
+If no card died by Evil, I have a 50% chance of pointing at an evil

 ### Marksman (Good, Villager)
 I learn how many Minions have been revealed.